Home / Designing Your Website

 • Gradient - allows you to select gradient color of the following types:

-• Linear - is a color type that creates a smooth transition of colors in a linear direction.
+• Linear - a color type that creates a smooth transition of colors in a linear direction.

-• Radial - is a color type where the colors radiate outward from a central point, creating a circular or elliptical gradient effect.
+• Radial - a color type where the colors radiate outward from a central point, creating a circular or elliptical gradient effect.

 Note: The maximum number of color-stop points is five.